 Will our two heroes survive in the topsy-turvy world of Arcade?
 Are there friends doomed to live an eternity inside a video game hell?
 Is that Seth Green playing their goofy friend Stilts?
-To say that this film fails to deliver on any aspect of its premise would be a gross understatement, and it’s production was certainly not helped by being sued by Disney for ripping off imagery from Tron which forced them to redo much of the film’s already crappy CGI, but even if this film had been given a forty million dollar budget it would still have been stuck with a terrible David S. Goyer script.
-The budget it did get made the overall film’s production seems on par with an average episode of Goosebumps with only the occasional “F” bomb separating it from what you’d see on Saturday morning programming.
-The film also wasn’t happy with just trying to rip-off Disney as it lifts the “Riddle Guards” scene from Labyrinth when Alex encounters virtual reality version of her friends Laurie and Stilts who have been turned into a couple of Grim Reaper looking guards.
+To say that this film fails to deliver on any aspect of its premise would be a gross understatement, and its production was certainly not helped by being sued by Disney for ripping off imagery from Tron which forced them to redo much of the film’s already crappy CGI, but even if this film had been given a forty million dollar budget it would still have been stuck with a terrible David S. Goyer script.
+The budget did get made the overall film’s production seems on par with an average episode of Goosebumps with only the occasional “F” bomb separating it from what you’d see on Saturday morning programming.
+The film also wasn’t happy with just trying to rip off Disney as it lifts the “Riddle Guards” scene from Labyrinth when Alex encounters a virtual reality version of her friends Laurie and Stilts who has been turned into a couple of Grim Reaper looking guards.
 When Alex confronts them they state, “You may ask one of us a question, one tells the truth the other lies.
 Who you ask remains your discretion, but if the answer is wrong the questioner dies.”
 Now I know Jim Henson and company didn’t invent this particular riddle game but it’s clear that’s where the makers of this movie lifted the idea from, and what is truly hilarious is that David S. Goyer apparently didn’t even understand how this particular riddle works as he has Stilts inform Alex, “I am the liar, where shall I take you” so all Alex has to do is ask him which boat to take because she now knows he is the liar and then would obviously take the opposite of what he answers.

-The only actual chilling moment in this movie is when Alex wakes up in her bedroom to find her mother alive and that all that “Arcade” business seeming just a bad dream, this of course also happened in Labyrinth but it takes a real dark turn here when Alex says to her mother, “I dreamt you were dead” and her mom creepily responds, “Sweetheart, I am dead” and then she pulls out a gun and blows her own brains out, then poor Alex gets even more traumatized when dead mom lifts up the gun again and offers to take Alex to the afterlife with her.
+The only actual chilling moment in this movie is when Alex wakes up in her bedroom to find her mother alive and that all that “Arcade” business seems just a bad dream, this of course also happened in Labyrinth but it takes a real dark turn here when Alex says to her mother, “I dreamt you were dead” and her mom creepily responds, “Sweetheart, I am dead” and then she pulls out a gun and blows her own brains out, then poor Alex gets even more traumatized when dead mom lifts up the gun again and offers to take Alex to the afterlife with her.
 That is some crazy shit and if the rest of the movie had one tenth of this level of horror we might have had a film worth recommending.
-The CGI graphics are laughable bad, even for something from the 90s, and the stinger ending that threatened us with a potential sequel was pretty much doomed to never happen, but if you want to see Ralphie from A Christmas Story and Oz from Buffy the Vampire Slayer team-up in a movie then this is your one stop shopping place, otherwise give this movie a big pass.
+The CGI graphics are laughable bad, even for something from the 90s, and the stinger ending that threatened us with a potential sequel was pretty much doomed to never happen, but if you want to see Ralphie from A Christmas Story and Oz from Buffy the Vampire Slayer team-up in a movie then this is your one-stop shopping place, otherwise, give this movie a big pass.